 - Q Can I take metformin if I have kidney problems?

-- Q What should I avoid while taking metformin?
+- Q Who should not take metformin?